 Mending the Cracks: How Facing Regret Can Build a Stronger Relationship

 Are you haunted by the ‘what-ifs’ and the ‘should-haves’ in your relationship or marriage?
-The good news is, regrets are not dead ends; they’re just bumps on the road to growth and happiness.
+The good news is that regrets are not dead ends; they’re just bumps on the road to growth and happiness.

 In the journey of love, partnerships, and commitment, regret can occasionally cast its shadow over even the most seemingly perfect relationships.
 Regret in a relationship or marriage often appears in complex or confusing feelings such as guilt, shame, emptiness, or questioning the connection.
 Missed opportunities, unfulfilled expectations, poor decisions, and even the passage of time are just a few examples.
 While it’s natural to experience regrets, how we choose to address and learn from them defines the health and longevity of our relationships.